knix-microfunctions/knix/mfn_sdk/README.md

 ## Create a new workflow

 To create a simple workflow with just a single function, the function source and the workflow description is required.
-A function can have plaintext code or a ZIP file or both attached to it. (more below)
+A function can have plaintext code or a ZIP file or both attached to it (more below).

 ``` py
 function = mfn.add_function("echo")